 For a long time, bankruptcy in Europe and in North America has been considered so important as to be placed under federal jurisdiction.
-In the United States, for example, even though individual states are allowed to make their own bankruptcy rules, they must be based on federal law.
+In the United States, for instance, even though individual states are allowed to make their own bankruptcy rules, they must be based on federal law.

 In the U.S., the power of the federal government to establish and regulate bankruptcy is granted by the U.S. Constitution, which was written in 1787 and went into effect in 1789.
 Specifically: Article 1, Section 8, Clause 4 mandates that Congress shall have power to establish "uniform laws on the subject of bankruptcies throughout the United States".